pc-magas/sercommH300sVoipCredentialsRecovery/CONTRIBUTING.md

 1. The least ammount of testing that project should have is for the classes inside the `./logic` folder.
 2. Any changes to the code should be done via pull request.
 3. Any change should also have jUnit unit tests as 1 explains.
+4. Any issue or new feature should reside inside is own branch not named `master` or `dev`.

 ## File structure and architecture